shankarps/SfgUdemyRecipes/README.md

 This project has Lombok annotations, which may cause compiler errors in IDEs.
 These errors can be avoided by installing Lombok plugin.

-recipe.jpg created by mathildakhoo available freely on @unsplash